wilsonliu2/fullstack-todo-list/README.md

    - Navigate to the `frontend` directory.
    - Install necessary dependencies by running `npm install`.
-   - Start the development server with Vite using `npm run dev`.
+   - Start the development server using `npm run dev`.

 3. **Backend Setup**: